Insurtech and MGA’s

 INSURANCE LAW

-The question therefore arose as to the applicable law to the contractual relationship between brokers, a relationship which, for reference, is entirely independent of the law applicable to the insurance policy.
-Although they were “non-French” risks, the distribution agreement was also subject to French law.
-The court therefore retains the jurisdiction of French judges and French law.
-The judge concludes that French brokerage practices also apply to the policy in question, including the obligation on the MGA to comply with them.
+The question therefore arose as to the law applicable to the contractual relationship between brokers, which, for the record, is totally independent of the law applicable to the insurance contract.
+Although these were “non-French” risks, the distribution agreement was also subject to French law.

 (1) Paris Commercial court, 2 October 2023, LF Finance & autres c/ GIE April Courtage, n°2022060177